Colorado Boulevard Multimodal Improvements

 Colorado Blvd.: Arapahoe Rd. to Dry Creek Rd.

-Following the study’s adoption, the City applied for federal funding to construct the 1-mile stretch between Arapahoe Rd. and Dry Creek Rd., as the first major implementation of a multi-phased approach to enhance the full corridor.
-In 2023, the City was awarded a 2024-27 DRCOG Transportation Improvement Program (TIP) grant of up to $9.4 million for construction, with 90% ($8.41 million) covered by federal and state funds and a 10% match ($950,000) required by the City.
+Following the study’s adoption by City Council in June 2021, the City applied for federal funding to construct the 1-mile stretch between Arapahoe Rd. and Dry Creek Rd., as the first major implementation of a multi-phased approach to enhance the full corridor.
+In 2023, the City was awarded a Denver Regional Council Of Governments (DRCOG) Transportation Improvement Program (TIP) grant of up to $9.4 million for construction, with 90% ($8.41 million) covered by federal and state funds and a 10% match ($950,000) required by the City.

 Traffic data collected for the 2021 corridor study for the segment of Colorado Blvd. between Arapahoe Rd. and Dry Creek Rd. found that 30% of vehicles traveling northbound and 89% of vehicles traveling southbound were driving over the 40 mph speed limit, with 129 of those vehicles traveling over 55 mph.
 A reduction in the number of lanes as well as lane width is shown to decrease speeds, as is controlled by those vehicles traveling slower.